The Infamous Trilogy: Part 1

 Exiting from Long Mode

 You have to setup all the registers again with 32-bit selectors - back to segmentation.
 Also you must be in a see-through area because to exit long mode you must deactivate paging.
+Of course, you can switch immediately to real mode by resetting the PM bit as well.

 mov eax, cr0 and eax,7fffffffh mov cr0, eax